Gender pay gap: For economic activity

-A 2009 report for the Australian Department of Families, Housing, Community Services and Indigenous Affairs argued that in addition to fairness and equity there are also strong economic imperatives for addressing the gender wage gap.
+A 2009 report for the Australian Department of Families, Housing, Community Services and Indigenous Affairs argued that, in addition to fairness and equity, there are strong economic imperatives to address the gender wage gap.
 The researchers estimated that a decrease in the gender wage gap from 17% to 16% would increase GDP per capita by approximately $260, mostly from an increase in the hours females would work.
-Ignoring opposing factors as hours females work increase, eliminating the whole gender wage gap from 17% could be worth around $93 billion or 8.5% of GDP.
+Ignoring opposing factors, as the number of hours females work increases, eliminating the entire gender wage gap from 17% could be worth around $93 billion, or 8.5% of GDP.
 The researchers estimated the causes of the wage gap as follows, lack of work experience was 7%, lack of formal training was 5%, occupational segregation was 25%, working at smaller firms was 3%, and being female represented the remaining 60%.

-An October 2012 study by the American Association of University Women found that over the course of 47 years, an American woman with a college degree will make about $1.2 million less than a man with the same education.
+An October 2012 study by the American Association of University Women found that over 47 years, an American woman with a college degree will earn about $1.2 million less than a man with the same education.
 Therefore, closing the pay gap by raising women's wages would have a stimulus effect that would grow the United States economy by at least 3% to 4%.

 Using data from 2019, the Institute for Women’s Policy Research reported in May 2021 that if women in the American labor force received pay comparable with their male counterparts, poverty for women in the labor force would be reduced by over 40 percent on average.
 High poverty rates among working single mothers would fall from 27.7 percent to 16.7 percent.
-Moreover, they found that equal pay for women in the labor force would increase their annual earnings from $41,402 to $48,326—an increase of 541 billion dollars in overall wage income in the United States economy—equivalent to 2.8 percent of the GDP in 2019.
+Moreover, they found that equal pay for women in the labor force would increase their annual earnings from $41,402 to $48,326—an increase of $541 billion in overall wage income in the United States economy—equivalent to 2.8 percent of GDP in 2019.

-Acting to promote gender equality might contribute $13 trillion to the global GDP by 2030.
+Acting to promote gender equality could add $13 trillion to global GDP by 2030.
 According to the European Institute for Gender Equality, improving gender equality in the EU might result in a 9.6% rise in EU GDP per capita, or €3.15 trillion, as well as an additional 10.5 million employment by 2050.

-The World Economic Forum estimates that closing the gender gap in economic participation and opportunity will take 169 years at present advancement rates.
+The World Economic Forum estimates that closing the gender gap in economic participation and opportunity will take 169 years at current rates of progress.